 If you've already created Power BI reports in Power BI Desktop, then you're ready to create Power BI reports for Power BI Report Server.
 If not, here are four quick steps to get you started.

 You may already have installed Power BI Desktop to create reports for the Power BI service.
 We recommend installing the version of Power BI Desktop optimized for Power BI Report Server so you know the server and the app are always in sync.
 You can have both versions of Power BI Desktop on the same computer.
-See Install Power BI Desktop optimized for Power BI Report Server for details.

-Select New > Power BI Report.
+In the Power BI Report Server web portal, select New > Power BI Report.

 At the end of the installation process, check Start Power BI Desktop now.